74th/relay-switch-usbhub/README.md

 - Currently enabled USB host is indicated by LED color
 - A Grove cable can be used to place a USB host switching switch at a remote location
 - Power protection IC on both USB device and USB host side
+- USB port next to LED for power supply
+- All USB ports are Type-C

 ### Japanese